Skip to content

 Other existing technologies to print pictures and mistakes to avoid

-There is many printing technology, depending what you want to print.
-For instance, magnet, mugs, canvas, desk calendar, or blanket, won’t use the same technology than a photograph or a poster.
-Even if they all pretend to a Quality photo.
+There are many printing technologies, depending on what you want to print.
+For instance, magnet, mugs, canvas, desk calendar, or blanket, won’t use the same technology as a photograph or a poster.
+Even if they all pretend to be Quality photos.

 Instant film